-The National Geodetic Reference System (NGRS)

-This is coordinated and managed by the National Geodetic Survey and provides a consistent and uniform definition of coordinate system, datums and monumented points across a jurisdiction.
+The National Geodetic Reference System (NGRS) - This is coordinated and managed by the National Geodetic Survey and provides a consistent and uniform definition of coordinate system, datums and monumented points across a jurisdiction.
 The attribute content of the NGRS points will be consistent with the standards supported by the National Geodetic Survey.

-Orthophotography

-This is orthophotography that is tied to the NGRS and is current.
+Orthophotography and Contours - This is orthophotography that is tied to the NGRS and is current.
 Ideally, the orthophotography includes the underlying terrain model to support the generation of the orthophotography and basic terrain information such as break lines.
-However, many jurisdictions are able to take advantage of orthophotography without the underlying detailed terrain model.
 The resolution of orthophotography ranges from six inches in the urban areas to as much as 10 meters in steep sloped wilderness areas.